 You are here

-He is active in local and national joint replacement organizations to insure that patients in our region have access to the latest treatment options.
+He is active in local and national joint replacement organizations to ensure that patients in our region have access to the latest treatment options.
 He reviews articles for publication in the Journal of Arthroplasty.
 He does not accept consulting fees or other payments from joint implant manufacturers to ensure his recommendations for treatment are unbiased and to place his patients’ interests first.

 Education & Training